Tackling climate change and building a climate-resilient business

 We also recognise the importance of looking beyond the operations we directly control – especially considering that supply chain carbon emissions represent around 90% of the Group’s total carbon footprint.
 So, in 2021, we pushed ourselves further with an even more ambitious target: to be carbon neutral across our value chain by 2050.

-In addition, we understand the importance of providing consistent and reliable climate-related information to investors and other stakeholders.
-That’s why we are committed to aligning our reporting for full-year 2021 with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We understand too the importance of providing consistent and reliable climate-related information to investors and other stakeholders.
+We have aligned our 2022 full-year reporting with the recommendations and recommended disclosures of the Task Force on Climate-related Financial Disclosures (TCFD).
+A summary of our response to each of the TCFD recommendations and recommended disclosures is set out in our 2022 Combined Annual and ESG Report.

 To deliver our stretching targets, we have an integrated climate strategy covering both our own business operations and our wider value chain, as shown in the graphic below.